kova1i/Matrices-and-Permutations-for-Linear-Algebra/README.md

-Certainly!
-Here's a description for your GitHub project:

----

 **Matrix Operations with SymPy**

-This Python project leverages the `sympy` library to perform various matrix operations, including matrix multiplication, inversion, and transformation to reduced row-echelon form (RREF).
+This Python project helps to perform various matrix operations, including matrix multiplication, inversion, and transformation to reduced row-echelon form (RREF).
 The code provides a set of classes and functions for working with matrices and permutations.

 **Key Features:**
 - **Matrix Class:** A versatile `Matrix` class is implemented, supporting basic operations such as multiplication, addition, subtraction, and exponentiation.